Dynamics of an internally actuated weakly elastic sphere translating parallel to a rigid wall: Introduction

 \section{Introduction}

 Quantifying the hydrodynamic force and torque acting on a particle moving in confined flows is crucial for various industrial and biological applications such as the separation of cells in microfluidic devices \citep{secomb1986flow,wu2021film,song2023recent}.
 In many of these applications, the ambient flow is predominantly unidirectional.
 In such flows, it is well known that a rigid spherical particle does not experience lateral movement in the Stokes limit due to the Stokes reversibility \citep{guazzelli2011physical}.
 Many analytical studies have examined the dynamics of the particle near a rigid wall and found no lateral movement in the Stokes regime \citep{dean1963slow,o1964slow,goldman1967slow}.
 However, the particle can move laterally due to non-linear effects like inertia (finite Reynolds number flows) and fluid non-Newtonian properties \citep{matas2004lateral}.
 In shear flow, the inertial effects can induce lateral migration of the particle through three distinct contributions: 1) due to the slip velocity of the particle \citep{saffman1965lift}, 2) due to the interactions with the wall, and 3) due to the gradient in the ambient shear flow \citep{ho1974inertial,vasseur1976lateral,anand2023inertial}.
 These contributions explain several experimental observations, including the Segre-Siberberg effect \citep{segre1961radial,matas2004lateral,nakayama2019three}.
 In contrast, a deformable particle, such as a spherical drop/bubble in wall-bounded flows, exhibits lateral migration even in the Stokes regime due to deformation-induced wall lift force \citep{leal1980particle}.
 In a single wall-bounded linear shear flow, a neutrally buoyant spherical drop exhibits migration away from the wall at a rate varying inversely to the square of the distance between the wall and the drop \citep{chaffey1965particle}.
 In general, a drop of arbitrary density and viscosity experiences an inertial-induced and deformation-induced wall lift force while translating next to a rigid wall \citep{magnaudet2003drag}.
-Wall elasticity can also induce lateral migration of a rigid particle moving near a flexible surface in the Stokes limit \citep{rallabandi2018membrane}.
-The lift forces on a rigid cylinder and sphere moving near an elastic wall have been estimated in the Stokes limit \citep{rallabandi2017rotation,daddi2018reciprocal}.
+The dynamics of a rigid particle moving next to a flexible surface have been analysed using analytical, numerical and experimental methods \citep{urzay2007elastohydrodynamic,saintyves2016self,rallabandi2018membrane,bertin2022soft,rallabandi2024fluid}.
+The lift force on a rigid cylinder and sphere moving near an elastic wall has been estimated in the Stokes limit \citep{rallabandi2017rotation,daddi2018reciprocal}.
+Elastohydrodynamic interactions between soft material-coated interfaces have been studied within the lubrication approximation \citep{sekimoto1993mechanism,skotheim2005soft}.
+The lift force has been evaluated for various geometrical configurations, including: a rigid cylinder moving parallel to a soft-coated rigid substrate, a soft cylinder moving parallel to a rigid substrate, a cylindrical shell moving parallel to a rigid substrate, and a cylindrical journal bearing coated with a soft layer \citep{skotheim2005soft}.
+In all the configurations, the soft material has been modelled as a linear elastic, compressible solid governed by Navier elasticity equations.
+Further, the influence of substrate viscoelasticity on the lift force experienced by a rigid sphere translating parallel to a soft surface has been studied analytically in the lubrication limit \citep{kargar2021lift}.